blkFinch/blkfinch.github.io/_notes/What is Magic.md

 date: 2022-11-28
 feed: show
 ---

-An open question.
+#todo _my thoughts on this have changed, I now believe magic to be a living art just like dance or painting or any other mundane art.
+It implements common techniques ([[Magical Techniques|Magical Technique]]) to achieve various goals both practical and aesthetic.
+Its modern practitioners push the art forward and are in conversation with the practitioners of the past see [[Magic as an Academic Field]]_

-My perrsonal theory currently is [[Magic is the art of making a true Decision]]
+My personal theory currently is [[Magic is the art of making a true Decision]]

 Many magicians have answered in different ways but we can see certain patterns emerge:
 - [[Aleister Crowley]], [[Magick is the Science and Art of causing Change to occur in conformity with Will]]